Table of Contents

 Here's an overview of all the tools compared in this roundup:

-LangChain and CrewAI are code-first frameworks that offer full control over prompts, memory, and multiagent workflows, while AutoGen (from Microsoft) adds multiagent orchestration with an optional but limited visual builder.
+For example, LangChain and CrewAI are code-first frameworks that offer full control over prompts, memory, and multiagent workflows, along with some visual hybrid options.
+Teams that need the most robust control but also want some low/no-code functionality should select one of these.

 Among the low-code visual builders, Botpress and Gumloop are well suited for quickly building simple drag-and-drop chatbots and workflows with minimal coding.
 FlowiseAI offers a visual editor with LangChain-style abstractions, allowing integration of different LLM models and custom tools.
-Finally, Vertex AI Agent Builder (by Google Cloud) offers a low-code interface (also a code-first ADK), suitable for teams already invested in GCP who need scalable agents with native Google service integrations.
+Finally, Vertex AI Agent Builder offers a low-code interface suitable for teams already invested in GCP who need scalable agents with native Google service integrations.